-This scene was shot on Redcar beach with over a thousand extras in just one day; they took just four takes of the steadicam shot using the third.
-A fantastic piece of film making and cinematography.
-You can watch this fantastic scene on YouTube – sorry but I can’t embed it here.
+This scene was shot on Redcar beach with over a thousand extras in just one day; they took just four takes of the steadicam shot using the third take in the film.

 If you haven’t seen Atonement I can’t recommend it highly enough.